rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 2 parameters:

  * sequence number: a number that identifies the confirmed or nack-ed message.
-We will see shortly how to correlate with the published message.
+We will see shortly how to correlate it with the published message.
  * multiple: this is a boolean value.
 If false, only one message is confirmed/nack-ed, if true, all messages with a lower or equal sequence number are confirmed/nack-ed.